 General Costs for Installing a Heated Driveway

 While it’s true that no radiant heating system provider will want to throw out installation cost numbers without knowing specifics, there are some general numbers that may be helpful when pricing out your radiant heated driveway project.
 Once again, keep in mind that these prices are very general.
 Your actual price will vary depending on the specifics associated with your project.
-According to Warmzone, one of the country’s top radiant heat providers (with a stellar customer service record), the cost of a heated driveway system ranges between $11-$21 per square foot.
+According to Warmzone, one of the country’s top radiant heat providers known for its customer service, the cost of a heated driveway system can range between $11-$21 per square foot.

 Advice from an Industry Professional

 He concluded with this valuable advice.
-“It’s vital that prospective buyers consult with a provider that offers more than one brand or product line.
-Go online and do some checking, but make sure,” he emphasized, “that they include complete system design services and installation support with each system.
-Many companies claim to offer post sales support,” Carter warned, “but very few actually have a dedicated staff on hand to provide that service.
-Professional system design and dedicated, expert installation support should be included with your driveway heating system.”
+"It’s vital that prospective buyers consult with a provider that offers more than one brand or product line.
+Go online and do some checking, but make sure," he emphasized, "that they include complete system design services and installation support with each system.
+Many companies claim to offer post sales support," Morris warned, "but very few actually have an expert staff on hand, designated to provide that service.
+Professional system design and dedicated, expert installation support should be included with your driveway heating system."

 Average Heated Driveway Cost

 The average cost of a heated driveway in the U.S. ends up being between $1,300 and $7,500.
 Installation costs of a heated driveway vary among contractors.
 However, after the initial cost, when you consider the low operational costs of a maintenance-free electric radiant heated driveway over time, plus equity boost to your home, a radiant heated driveway just makes plain dollars and cents.
 For just pennies on the dollar, your feet will be hitting dry pavement before you have to so much as lift a shovel, spill salt, or wait on a snow service.
 And yearly snow service fees can be quite steep.